Advertisement

 Find the right type of training

-The type of training you envision for yourself has a lot to do with your goals.
-But it should also be focused and enjoyable.
-If walking on a treadmill for 30 minutes a day doesn’t appeal to you, try yoga, cardio and strength training, or martial arts.
-Just make sure to check with your healthcare provider (HCP) first.
+The type of training you envision yourself doing has a lot to do with your goals.
+If walking on a treadmill for 30 minutes a day doesn’t appeal to you, try yoga, cardio and strength training, or martial arts—just make sure to check with your healthcare provider first.

 Featured Content